opentoken-io/opentoken/doc/https.md

 HTTPS
 =====

-HTTPS for Open Token can be enabled by adding/updating a configuration option in config.json.
+HTTPS for OpenToken.io can be enabled by adding/updating a configuration option in config.json.

 The default settings do not enable HTTPS.